claesenm/optunity/docs/user/cross_validation.rst

 Cross-validation
 ===================

-Optunity offers a simply interface to k-fold cross-validation_.
+Optunity offers a simple interface to k-fold cross-validation_.
 This is a statistical approach to measure a model's generalization performance.
 In the context of hyperparameter search, cross-validation is used to estimate the performance of a hyperparameter tuple.
 The cross-validation routines we offer are optional and can be replaced by comparable routines from other packages or some other method to estimate generalization performance.